 Concord Law School of Kaplan University

+Forty percent of Concord’s student body has at least one graduate degree upon enrolling.
 Concord has students living in all 50 states and internationally.
 Approximately 30 percent of its student population resides in California.

 The current student body and alumni include CEOs, physicians, bankers, engineers, pilots, retired and active military officers, city officials, nurses, compliance analysts, dentists, consultants, sales representatives, accountants, small business owners and entrepreneurs, stay-at-home parents, and family caregivers.